Minneapolis police station torched amid George Floyd protest

 A police spokesman confirmed late Thursday that staff had evacuated the 3rd Precinct station, the focus of many of the protests, “in the interest of the safety of our personnel” shortly after 10 p.m.
 Livestream video showed the protesters entering the building, where fire alarms blared and sprinklers ran as blazes were set.

-Protesters could be seen setting fire to a Minneapolis Police Department jacket and cheering.
+Protesters could be seen setting fire to a Minneapolis Police Department jacket.

 Late Thursday, President Donald Trump blasted the “total lack of leadership” in Minneapolis.
 “Just spoke to Governor Tim Walz and told him that the Military is with him all the way.
 Any difficulty and we will assume control but, when the looting starts, the shooting starts,” he said on Twitter.